Wonderful service from start to finish.

 Hampshire law firm, Warner Goodman LLP, is taking part in this year’s Road Safety Week (23-29 November) for the second year.
 The firm are corporate partners of road safety charity, Brake, who coordinate the national campaign, with support from the Department for Transport and headline sponsor Specsavers.

-“This year the message from Road Safety Week is to encourage people to drive less, live more and ultimately make our roads safer,” explains Andy Munden, Personal Injury Partner for the firm.
+“This year the message from Road Safety Week is to encourage people to drive less, live more and ultimately make our roads safer,” explains Catriona Ralls, Personal Injury Solicitor.
 “With this message we’re asking people to review their journeys; do they need to use their car or could they walk, cycle or take public transport as an alternative.
 Now that winter is upon us the automatic reaction is for us to drive our cars so we are not caught out in the wind or rain, but it’s during these months that injuries on the roads increase so if all of us reduced to amount of journeys in our car it could have a significant impact on the number of injuries and fatalities on our roads every year.”

 Brake is a national road safety charity that campaigns to end the needless deaths and serious injuries that happen on our roads every day and to make streets and communities safer for everyone.
 They do this by promoting road safety awareness, safe and sustainable road use, and effective road safety policies.
 Another element of their cause is to care for and support families bereaved and injured in road crashes, by offering access to a helpline and support packs.